Depth Settings

 Depth Modes #

-Several depth modes are available to fit your application’s needs.
+Different depth modes are available to fit your application’s needs.
 These settings adjust the level of accuracy, range and computational performance of the depth sensing module.
-They are listed ranked below from the better one to the faster one.

-• ULTRA: offers the highest depth range and better preserved Z-accuracy along the sensing range for computer vision-based technique.
+• ULTRA (Deprecated): offers the highest depth range and better preserved Z-accuracy along the sensing range for computer vision-based technique.

 InitParameters init_parameters;